King of Wands

 Reading the Card

-• It can represent an older man who is your rock or shoulder to lean on.
-A person who already has experience of success and gives you the strength to move on.
-This person is not so much someone who teaches as someone who makes you a better and more confident person.
+- A Mentor: An older man who is your rock or shoulder to lean on.
+He has experience with success and gives you the strength to move forward.
+He is not just someone who teaches, but someone who makes you a better, more confident person.

-• It can represent a successful professional within in their field with a strong record of success and influence.
+- A Professional: A successful professional within their field, possessing a strong record of success and influence.

-• It can represent a visionary person who may be a leader or company owner.
-They will drive success in this role.
-As a potential relationship partner they may have high expectations from you, plus require space and freedom to pursue their goals.
+- A Visionary: A leader or company owner driving success.
+As a potential romantic partner, they may have high expectations of you, and will require space and freedom to pursue their goals.

-• Reversed it can suggest a person who sits above you (or thinks they do) and misuses or mismanages chances for success.
-This same person in your social/emotional circle can be particularly toxic through bullying, high expectations or high ego, and perhaps even controlling behavior or violence.
+- A Toxic Authority: The reversed card signifies a person who sits above you (or thinks they do) and mismanages chances for success.
+In your social or emotional circle, this person can be toxic through bullying, an inflated ego, controlling behavior, or even violence.

-The upright card indicates leadership qualities and the ability to inspire others.
-A confident man, passionate in completing his goals, but also a man of creative intellect and wide horizons.
-The King of Wands will bring others to his cause through good communication, the depth of his vision, and sharing in his successes for the benefit of everyone.
-He is the archetypal good, strong and just ruler.
+The Upright card indicates leadership qualities and the ability to inspire others.
+This is a confident man, passionate about completing his goals, possessing creative intellect and wide horizons.
+The King of Wands brings others to his cause through good communication, the depth of his vision, and sharing his successes for the benefit of everyone.
+He is the archetypal good, strong, and just ruler.

-The King of Wands will bring others to his cause through good communication, the depth of his vision, and sharing in his successes for the benefit of everyone; the archetypal good, strong and just ruler.
+The King of Wands brings others to his cause through good communication, the depth of his vision, and sharing his successes for the benefit of everyone.
+He is the archetypal good, strong, and just ruler.

 The card suggests taking action and making decisions with confidence.
-It also suggests success will come through taking the first step and inspiring others, and this may imply (or lead to) a leadership role.
+Success will come by taking the first step and inspiring others, which may imply (or eventually lead to) a leadership role.

-In non-leadership contexts, it implies confidence to succeed through decisive, common actions and a will to succeed via a passionate belief towards the goal (or the passionate belief in each other where a relationship is concerned).
+In non-leadership contexts, it implies the confidence to succeed through decisive action.
+It denotes a will to succeed fueled by a passionate belief in the goal (or a passionate belief in each other, where a relationship is concerned).

-The reversed card indicates someone who assumes they are a leader, but they are perceived by others as far less so.
-It can indicate a person who confuses leadership with bullying or an inflated ego.
-It can denote someone who sits above you who relies on their position or status to make decisions but then makes poor plans.
+The Reversed card indicates someone who assumes they are a leader, but is perceived by others as far less so.
+It indicates a person who confuses leadership with bullying or an inflated ego.
+It can denote someone sitting above you who relies entirely on status to make decisions, yet produces incredibly poor plans.

-It can also represent a person who has a leadership or strategy-level decision-making role, but who will fail through procrastination, lack of vision, lack of communication, putting the need to please his own superiors over his team, or simply a lack of will.
+It can also represent a person in a strategic or decision-making role who will fail due to procrastination, lack of vision, poor communication, a desire to please superiors over protecting the team, or simply a lack of will.

 Card Design Process

-The card design is somewhat reminiscent of another card in the standard Tarot deck; convert the throne to a chariot and we have the Major Arcana Chariot card!
-This was not of course by chance.
-The chariot card represents a similar driven force, but it is controlled by the element of Water, whereas the King of Wands is driven by Fire.
+The card design is reminiscent of another card in the standard Tarot deck: convert the throne to a chariot, and we have the Major Arcana Chariot card.
+This was not by chance.
+The Chariot represents a similarly driven force, but it is controlled by the element of Water, whereas the King of Wands is driven by Fire.

-The sphinxes were added to the King of Wands to drive home how similar yet how opposite the two cards really are; the irrepressible feminine archetype force of the Chariot vs the archetypal visionary male leader of the King of Wands.
+The sphinxes were added to the King of Wands to drive home how similar, yet how opposite, the two cards truly are: the irrepressible feminine archetypal force of the Chariot versus the visionary male leader of the King of Wands.

 Final Words

-The King of Wands represents the strength, confidence, charisma and vision of the leader.
-He embodies pursuing long term meaningful goals with the fire of determination and ambition, and bringing others with him through the strength of conviction and ability to share success.
+The King of Wands represents the strength, confidence, charisma, and vision of the leader.
+He embodies the pursuit of long-term, meaningful goals with the fire of determination and ambition.
+He brings others with him through the strength of his conviction and his ability to share success.

-Reversed, he represents the bad leader; unqualified, unready or simply self-centered and little more than an ego-tripping bully who is in it for himself.
+Reversed, he represents the bad leader: unqualified, unready, or simply self-centered.
+He becomes little more than an ego-tripping bully who is only in it for himself.